DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 ## Install with Python

+### Updating to a new version

+If you are updating from a previous version, you'll need to uninstall the previous version.
+Do this by typing `sudo pip3 uninstall electrum-personal-server` to the terminal.
+The proceed according to the instructions below.

+### Performing the installation

 We need Python3 to install the server.
 Check if it’s installed for your user by going back to the terminal.
 Type in :